 At the end of April I had the absolute pleasure of being invited to the ultimate food and wine experience that is Vegas Uncork’d with Bon Appétit.
 I travelled from New York City after a week of eating burgers and running around Manhattan to the fantasy land that is Las Vegas.
-I stayed at the MGM Grand resort in a huge room with a gigantic bathroom and started a week-end of the most incredible and memorable eating and drinking experiences.
+I stayed at the MGM Grand resort in a huge room with a gigantic bathroom and started a weekend of the most incredible and memorable eating and drinking experiences.
 There was also some fun in the mix, but you know what they say about Vegas?

-My first event was the Chefs Counter: All Star Feast at The Buffet at Aria where Jean-Georges Vongerichten, Julian Serrano, Michael Mina, Shawn McClain, Masa Takayama, and others put their gourmet spin on self-service style dining.
+My first event was the Chef’s Counter: All-Star Feast at The Buffet at Aria where Jean-Georges Vongerichten, Julian Serrano, Michael Mina, Shawn McClain, Masa Takayama, and others put their gourmet spin on self-service style dining.
 It was a wonderful evening with champagne flowing and delicious flavours.

-The culinary masters of Wolfgang Puck’s Las Vegas restaurants came together for a special lunch on the Friday, hosted by Spago Executive Chef Eric Klein, to showcase the many flavors of Wolfgang Puck’s empire at Spago in Caesars Palace.
+The culinary masters of Wolfgang Puck’s Las Vegas restaurants came together for a special lunch on Friday, hosted by Spago Executive Chef Eric Klein, to showcase the many flavours of Wolfgang Puck’s empire at Spago in Caesars Palace.
 We enjoyed five courses prepared by top chefs Eric Klein, Dustin Lewandowski, Mike Tiva, Jorge Martinez and Matt Hurley, and were treated to a surprise appearance by Wolfgang Puck.
-I landed up having a glass of champagne and talking to him while he signed a mountain of his new cookbook after the lunch which was very special.
+I landed up having a glass of champagne and talking to him while he signed a mountain of his new cookbook after lunch which was very special.

 Friday night was the Grand Tasting at the Garden of the Gods Pool Oasis at Caesars Palace and you can find my story and images here.
 It was pretty overwhelming to be in the same space as so many rock-star chefs and I was thoroughly inspired by some of the incredible dishes I sampled.

-On Saturday I met Julian Serrano, the James Beard award wining chef at his third and brand new restaurant in the Bellagio.
-Lago is jaw droppingly beautiful as far as restaurants go and I have never seen anything quite like it.
+On Saturday I met Julian Serrano, the James Beard award-wining chef at his third and brand new restaurant in the Bellagio.
+Lago is jaw-droppingly beautiful as far as restaurants go and I have never seen anything quite like it.
 I was a little mesmerised by the design.
-It’s also one of the few eating venues which has an outside seating area which is unusual for Vegas where everything is built inside gigantic resorts.
+It’s also one of the few eating venues which have an outside seating area which is unusual for Vegas where everything is built inside gigantic resorts.
 It doesn’t really matter that you are looking out onto a fake Eiffel Tower and a fake lake that erupts into a spectacular dancing fountain feature every hour, it’s just nice to get an outside view.
 Sadly I didn’t get to taste any of his food at Lago which is innovative Italian small plates or Cicchetti, but this is what it looks like:

 It was a one-of-a-kind six-course dinner prepared by Michelin-starred Chef Ho Chee Boon and his team of wok and dim sum chefs.
 It was modern Cantonese cuisine paired with exquisite wines selected and personally presented by The Hakkasan Group Head of Wine, Christine Parkinson, who took diners on an eating and drinking journey.
-This was next level stuff for me and certainly amongst the most memorable meals I have ever eaten in my life.
+This was next-level stuff for me and certainly amongst the most memorable meals I have ever eaten in my life.